gatsbyjs/gatsby/docs/docs/how-to/querying-data/page-query.md

 title: Querying Data in Pages with GraphQL
 ---

-Gatsby's `graphql` tag enables page components to retrieve data via a GraphQL query.
+Gatsby's `graphql` tag enables page components to query data via a GraphQL query.

 In this guide, you will learn [how to use the `graphql` tag](/docs/how-to/querying-data/page-query#add-the-graphql-query) in your pages, as well as go a little deeper into [how the `graphql` tag works](/docs/how-to/querying-data/page-query#how-does-the-graphql-tag-work).